Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Deciding satisfiability of the LG clausal class

 Compound-term covering clauses have the following property.

 \begin{rem} Suppose $C$ is a covering clause and contains ground compound terms.
 Then,~$C$ is ground. \end{rem} \begin{proof} By the definition of the covering property. \end{proof}

-Next we look at the unification for the eligible literals of \textsf{LG} clauses, beginning with an investigation of the \emph{pairing} property of compound-term eligible literals.
+Next, we look at the unification for the eligible literals of \textsf{LG} clauses.
+We first investigate the \emph{pairing} property of compound-term eligible literals.
 Recall the definition of pairing from \textbf{Section \ref{sec:pre}}: Given two atoms $A(\ldots, s, \ldots)$ and $B(\ldots, t, \ldots)$ with terms $s$ and $t$, we say $s$ \emph{pairs} $t$ if the argument position of $s$ in $A(\ldots, s, \ldots)$ is the same as that of $t$ in $B(\ldots, t, \ldots)$.

 \begin{lem} Let $A_1$ and $A_2$ be two simple and covering compound-term atoms, and suppose $A_1$ and $A_2$ are unifiable using an mgu $\sigma$.
-Then, compound terms in $A_1$ pair only compound terms in $A_2$, and vice-versa. \end{lem} \begin{proof}
+Then, compound terms in $A_1$ pair only compound terms in $A_2$ and vice-versa. \end{lem} \begin{proof}